 PRS for Music represents over 100,000 songwriters, performers and music publishers.
 Our role is to ensure they get rightfully paid whenever and wherever their music is used.

-Almost 80 percent of the songwriters from bands performing on the iconic Pyramid and Other stages this June are PRS for Music members.
+Almost 80 percent of the songwriters from bands performing on the iconic Pyramid and Other stages last June were PRS for Music members.
 This makes Glastonbury an extremely important platform for our members, and allows their music to be heard and enjoyed by an audience of millions.

 Three percent of each Glastonbury ticket sold goes back to our members, providing essential revenue for them to continue creating.
 This means the 140,000 Glastonbury festival goers purchasing tickets are directly contributing to the growth of the UK live music scene.

-Are you a songwriter, performer or music publisher and considering becoming a member?
+Are you a songwriter, composer or music publisher and considering becoming a member?

-Do you play music in you business?
+Do you play music in your business?
 If so you may require a PRS for Music licence.